Likvidi/websauna.sentry/README.rst

     http://localhost:6543/error-trigger

-This will trigger test exception and logging messages you should see in sentry.
+This will trigger test exception and logging messages you should see in Sentry.

 Extra logging context
 ---------------------